Doctor of Dental Surgery (DDS) Program Class of 2018

-The entering class average science GPA is 3.40; the average overall GPA is 3.50.
+The entering class had an average science GPA of 3.40.
+The class’ average overall GPA was 3.50.

 Average DAT scores: Academic Average 20, Science 20, and PAT 20.
-The individual school range is 15 to 30.
+The individual school range was 15 to 30.

-The class is 48% female, 43% Caucasian, 40% Asian American, 8% Hispanic/Latino American, 5% African American, 2% mixed race, and 1% Pacific Islander.
+The class is 44 percent female, 36 percent Caucasian, 46 percent Asian American, 8 percent Hispanic/Latino American, 4 percent African American and 5 percent mixed race.
 One student is Native American.

 The average entering age is 24, with a range of 20 to 38.

 California residents compose 65 percent of the class, with 24 U.S. states represented overall.